jeannafta/trajnetplusplusbaselines/README.rst

    .. figure:: docs/train/visualize_scene44259.JPG

-   We played with the training options to test whiche training was the best one and we chose 3 more test scenes to show results.
+   We played with the training options to test which training was the best one and we chose 3 more test scenes to show results.

    The best 3 new test scenes are: